huisenlim/EGL314TeamD/README.md

 ```
 ghosts will be dispelled and zone will be removed.

-2. Else if button is pressed and tag is not in the zone of the ghosts,
+2. Or, if button is pressed and tag is not in the zone of the ghosts,
 ```python
                         # Condition 2: Button is pressed AND tag is NOT inside the ghost zone
                         elif state.button_pressed and not is_in_zone: